dmurraykauai/100-days-of-code/log.md

 ## 100 Days Of Code - Log

+###Day 30: Januray 28, 2017

+**Today's Progress**: Some udemy time with Todd McLeod and Anthony Alecia ... golang and javascript

+**Thoughts**: Great Saturday.
+Fun and chores.
+Little codeing but made it to the table for a cumulative hour.

 ###Day 29: Januray 27, 2017

 **Today's Progress**: #Javascript30 building web cam app w/ filters.
 More js interview questions review